BI 891065: a pro-apoptotic protein mimetic

 BI 891065* is a second mitochondria-derived activator of caspase (SMAC) mimetic, which works by sensitising tumours to immunogenic cell death.1

-Clinical trials and combinations: it is currently undergoing clinical investigation in patients with solid tumours in combination with the investigational programmed death-1 (PD-1) inhibitor BI 754091.*2
+Clinical trials (monotherapy and combination therapy): BI 891065 is currently undergoing clinical investigation in patients with solid tumours in combination with the investigational programmed death-1 (PD-1) inhibitor BI 754091.*2

 The role of SMAC